 Your best friend is a large diaper bag with sections for bottles, blankets, extra clothes, and diapers.
 Consider what you’ll need throughout your time away from home and ensure you have enough of everything.
 As you learn what you can do without, packing the diaper bag will become a lot easier.

 6. Let The Baby Stay Hydrated

 If you’re going to be drinking a bottle of water every hour, your baby will need lots of fluids as well.
 To minimize dehydration, you may need to breastfeed your child more frequently or supply them with water, depending on their age.
-Heat stress, heat exhaustion, heat strokes, and heat cramps occur if your baby is not well hydrated.
-If your infant prefers cold formula or milk, carry a cooler with ice to keep bottles chilled.
+Heat stress, heat exhaustion, heat strokes, and heat cramps occur if your baby is not well-hydrated.
+If your infant prefers cold infant formula or milk, carry a cooler with ice to keep the bottles chilled.

 Many new parents are apprehensive about introducing their children to the outside world.
 The sun is one of the most dangerous things for babies.
 Always try to keep them in the shade.
 Cover the pram with a cloth while allowing air to flow through.
 In the alternative, avoid using sunscreen on babies under the age of six months.
 If your baby must be exposed to the sun, apply sunscreen to any exposed skin covered by warps, clothing, or a hat.